william-a/git_introduction/README.md

 ### git fetch
 `git fetch` is used to update the history of a local repo to the state of a remote repo.
-To syncronize local to remote, type the command -
+To synchronize local to remote, type the command -

 `git fetch origin`

 After fetching, local will now be informed as to its current state relative to remote.
 This step is typically done before a `git pull`. `git fetch` is not a merge, it is asks "What's been going on?"

 ### git pull
 `git pull` is the counterpart to `git push`.
-Where `git push` commits changes from local to remote, `git pull` returns commited changes from remote to local.
+Where `git push` commits changes from local to remote, `git pull` returns committed changes from remote to local.
 To use `git pull`, type the command -

 `git pull`